quicwg/ops-drafts/draft-ietf-quic-manageability.md

   versions are maintained in an IANA registry
   (see {{Section 22.2 of QUIC-TRANSPORT}}).

-- source and destination connection ID: short and long packet headers carry a destination connection ID, a variable-length field that can be used to identify the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{sec-loadbalancing}} and {{rebinding}}.
+- source and destination connection ID: short and long headers carry a destination connection ID, a variable-length field that can be used to identify the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{sec-loadbalancing}} and {{rebinding}}.
 Long packet headers additionally carry a source connection ID.
-The source connection ID corresponds to the destination connection ID the source would like to have on packets sent to it, and is only present on long packet headers.
-On long-header packets, the length of the connection IDs is also present; on short-header packets, the length of the destination connection ID is implicit.
+The source connection ID corresponds to the destination connection ID the source would like to have on packets sent to it, and is only present on long headers.
+On long header packets, the length of the connection IDs is also present; on short header packets, the length of the destination connection ID is implicit.

 In version 1 of QUIC, the following additional information is exposed: